gonatienza/python4cpm/README.md

 # Python4CPM

 A simple way of using python scripts with CyberArk CPM rotations.
-This module levereages the [Terminal Plugin Controller](https://docs.cyberark.com/pam-self-hosted/latest/en/content/pasimp/plug-in-terminal-plugin-controller.htm) (TPC) in CPM to offload a password rotation logic into a script.
+This module levereages the [Credential Management .NET SDK](https://docs.cyberark.com/privilege-cloud-standard/latest/en/content/pasimp/plug-in-netinvoker.htm) from CyberArk to securely offload a password rotation logic into a python script.

 This platform allows you to duplicate it multiple times, simply changing its settings from Privilege Cloud/PVWA to point to different python scripts leveraging the module `python4cpm`.